The 10 Characteristics Of High Performing Teams

 - Each team member carries his or her own weight and respects the team processes and other members.

-- The leadership of the team shirts from time to time, as appropriate, to drive results.
+- The leadership of the team shifts from time to time, as appropriate, to drive results.
 No individual members are more important than the team.